RupeshKumar4511/Java-Programming-code/README.md

 Note : For a variable to be read after the termination of a loop, It must be declared before the body of the loop.

-# Important Point from Static variable :
-static variable can be overrided inside another static or non static method.But static variable get memory only once.

 # Methods to Take Input in Java
 There are two ways by which we can take Java input from the user or from a file